aptise/peter_sslers/README.md

 # Installation

 This is pretty much ready to go for development use.
 Python should install everything for you.
-If it doesn't, someone screwed up.
+If it doesn't, someone messed up.
+That someone was me.
+Sorry.

 You should create a virtualenv for this project.
 In this example, we will create the following directory structure: